The risks freelancers can’t afford to ignore

 Businesses in the marketing and PR worlds will often have access to personal customer details held by their clients.
 These details can be of interest to hackers.
 We had a case last year where a company held a marketing database for one of its clients.
 They were subsequently hacked and the database of more than 100,000 customers was taken.

 Safeguarding clients’ data under data protection rules is just as important for freelancers as it is for larger businesses.
-The Information Commissioner’s Office has produced a good guide to the Data Protection Act which, while targeted specifically at journalists, is a useful reference for any freelancer working in the media sector.
+The Information Commissioner’s Office has produced a good guide (external link) to the Data Protection Act which, while targeted specifically at journalists, is a useful reference for any freelancer working in the media sector.

 How to protect yourself